 What are the Healthy foods for changing weather?

-When the weather changes, your health is the most important factor, particularly during the summer or winter.
-The best healthy foods that are favorable in each climate must be obtained.
 In the same way that clothing changes with the weather, so too should one’s diet.
 For this reason, people eat oranges in the winter to support skin and digestive system health and mangoes in the summer to promote gut health.

-You can also make sure that your body is getting the vitamins, minerals, Antioxidants, and macronutrients it needs to boost your immune system and general health by eating a range of foods from all the food categories.
+You can also make sure that your body is getting the vitamins, minerals, Antioxidants, and macronutrients it needs to boost your immune system and general health by eating a range of healthy foods from all the food categories.
 The following advice relates to food:

 1. Tomatoes: Vitamins A, C, and K are just a few of the many nutrients found in tomatoes.